sashameniakin/website/README.md

 # My website with portfolio works

 I have built my website with portfolio projects.
-The website is responsive, you can use it on your phone, tablet or normal desktop.
+The website is responsive, you can use it on your phone, tablet or desktop.
 Here is the link: https://sasha-meniakin.vercel.app/

 ## TechStack